Alex Rodriguez Finally Comes Clean About Jennifer Lopez Romance

 According to E!
 Online, the couple’s inner circle are really happy with how things are going between Lopez and A-Rod.

 “Friends are slowly thinking this may actually be a great match,” an insider said to E!
+Online.
 “He calls J.Lo his lady.
 He would wife her up in a heartbeat…She is different than other people he’s dated.”

 As for Jennifer, it looks like her focus has been on finding a companion who is closer to her age and stage in life.